rolando-cadiz/digits/index.md

 ### Viewing the running app

 If all goes well, the digit application will appear at [http://localhost:3000](http://localhost:3000).
-You can login using the credentials in [settings.development.json], or else register a new account.
+You can log in using the credentials in [settings.development.json], or else register a new account.

 ### ESLint